Is Health Insurance Expensive?

 How Short Term Health Insurance Reduces Monthly Cost

 Short term plans typically cover doctor visits, urgent care, ER visits, hospitalizations, surgeries, and new illness or injury treatment.
-While they do not cover pre-existing conditions or certain preventive services, they can provide powerful financial protection during transition periods.
+While they do not cover pre-existing conditions or certain preventive services mandated by the ACA, they can provide powerful financial protection during transition periods.
+Unlike ACA plans, short term health insurance is available year-round — not just during open enrollment — and coverage can begin as soon as the next day after approval for eligible applicants.
+For travelers or individuals who need short-term health coverage while abroad or in transition, our short term medical services page explains the full range of plan designs and use cases available.

 When Short Term Coverage Makes Financial Sense

 Short term coverage is particularly valuable during specific life transitions.
 Job changes often create waiting periods before employer coverage begins.
-College graduates often experience gaps between student and employer coverage.
-Early retirees frequently need bridge coverage until Medicare eligibility begins.
-Self-employed professionals may use short term plans while evaluating long-term coverage strategies.
+College graduates frequently experience gaps between student and employer coverage.
+Early retirees need bridge coverage until Medicare eligibility begins at 65.
+Self-employed professionals may use short term plans while evaluating long-term coverage strategies or when ACA premium costs are not offset by subsidies.
+Healthy individuals often benefit the most from short term plans because underwriting allows carriers to price policies based on lower expected claim usage — producing dramatic premium savings compared to guaranteed issue ACA plans.

 See If Short Term Health Insurance Can Lower Your Costs